phonowell/genshin-impact-script/readme-en.md

 ## Introduction

-A script based on `AHK` that provides a few small features for Genshin Impact players.
+A script that provides a little extra functionality for the Genshin Impact players.
+Really just a little bit dayo!

 **Does not contain any cheats.**